The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 - Measuring cups instead of scales → A cup of raw beef can vary by 40 g (~80 kcal).

-- No reassessment → Needs shift after neutering, aging, or lifestyle changes.
+- No reassessment → Needs change after neutering, aging, or lifestyle shifts.

-- Weigh food with a digital kitchen scale (accuracy ±1 g).
+- Weigh every meal with a digital kitchen scale (accuracy ±1 g).

 - Follow AAFCO, WSAVA, AAHA nutrition standards.